In Short

 Is This the Most Appropriate Action?

-Before deciding to forfeit your commercial lease, consider whether this is the most appropriate action in the circumstances.
+Before deciding to forfeit your commercial lease, consider whether it is the most appropriate course of action in the circumstances.
 Notably, is there a real benefit to taking back possession of your property?
 It follows that you must begin advertising your property and looking for a new tenant.
-There may also be a period when you are without rental income.
+There may also be a period when you are without rental income, and the property appears vacant.

 If you can discuss the issues with your tenant and come to a resolution, forfeiture is unnecessary.
 Negotiation with your commercial tenant can be highly relevant where their lease breach is not for rent arrears.